cloudfoundry/guardian/grootfs/README.md

 ```

 They have a layer in common, `layer-1`.
-And after deleting `Bundle B`,
+And after deleting `Image B`,
 `layer-4` and `layer-5` can be collected by `clean`, but not `layer-1` because
-`Bundle A` still uses that layer.
+`Image A` still uses that layer.

 It is safe to run the command in parallel, it does not interfere with other
 creations or deletions.